I help mission-driven and high-complexity teams find the real constraint, reduce the load around it, and rebuild a simpler operating model.

 A useful advisory conversation usually starts with diagnosis, not a framework.

 We would look at where the system is dragging, what decisions keep recurring, what work is not compounding, and whether AI or tooling is actually reducing load.
-From there, the output may be a sharper problem statement, a simpler operating rhythm, or a short set of changes the team can test.
+From there, the output may be a sharper problem statement, a simpler operating rhythm, a decision map, or a short set of changes the team can test.

 If the challenge is hidden complexity, uneven execution, or a system that has become harder to steer than it should be, I can usually help.